 USAC will arrange for you to live in the Uniloft Dormitory with other USAC students.
-Your housing is included in your program fees, but you will be responsible for any utilities and deposit.
+You will pay your housing fees directly to USAC as they will be billed on your Gateway account.
 The apartments are within walking distance to campus and convenient to Chiang Mai airport.
-The apartments are fully furnished double rooms with air-conditioning, hot and cold water, small refrigerator, and high-speed internet for daily or monthly rental.
+The apartments are fully furnished double rooms with air conditioning, hot and cold water, small refrigerator, and high-speed Internet.
 You will also have access to a fitness center, swimming pool, various convenience stores, washers and dryers (although the dryers don't work well, so air drying is encouraged) and restaurants.
 The complex also has a front desk and 24-hour security services.